 Declutter a room.
 Look outside and you can feel it’s time for spring cleaning.
 Tackle one room.
 Set a timer and spend 30 minutes to get rid of what you no longer need.

 Explore a hobby.
 Other than sports, I personally don’t have a hobby.
 But this is a great time to look into one, experiment with one or resume one you used to have in the past.

 Fix that thing that needs fixing.
 Is there something you’ve been putting off?
 What better time to tackle it.

 Start a new project.
 What’s your next personal or professional project.
 Map it out.
 Take the first steps.

 Develop a Plan B. The reality is that this pandemic will have a significant impact on the economic climate.
-Are you prepared to what you’ll do next if you are forced to retire early or change careers?
+Are you prepared for what you’ll do next if you are forced to retire early or change careers?
 About half of retirees leave earlier than planned even during the best of times.
-Two of our recent podcast guests Dave Evans and Dawn Graham offer valuable advice on planning your future, that can be very useful – especially in these uncertain times.
+Two of our recent podcast guests Dave Evans and Dawn Graham offer valuable advice on planning your future, which can be very useful – especially in these uncertain times.

 It’s often equally helpful to stop some things.
 Here are some candidates to consider: